isomerpages/ogp/_about-us/eng/oliver.md

   * Onboarded new engineers to mc.gov.sg to reduce bus factor

   * Migrated CalSG to new infrastructure
-quote: Other things may change us, but we start and end with the family.
+quote: The most important thing in the world is family and love.
 linkedinId: ""

 ---